Tanjore District (Madras Presidency): History

 Tanjore District was inhabited at least since the first millennium B. C. and was the traditional homeland of the Chola Dynasty.
 The Early Cholas ruled Tanjore from the 3rd century B. C. to the 3rd century A. D. The town of Poompuhar or Kaveripoompattinam served as an important port trading with Rome.
 Following the Kalabhra interregnum, Tanjore recovered its past glory under the Pallavas and reached the zenith of its prosperity under the Medieval Cholas and Later Cholas.
 In the 13th century, Tanjore was annexed by the Pandyas who were later defeated by Malik Kafur.
 Tanjore was ruled for brief periods by the Delhi Sultanate and the Madurai Sultanate, till the 15th century, when it was conquered by the Vijayanagar kings under whom it recovered much of its glory.
-Tanjore was a part of the Vijayanagar Empire and its successors, the Madurai Nayaks and the Thanjavur Nayaks, until 1674, when it was conquered by Venkoji a brother of Chattrapathi Shivaji, who founded the Thanjavur Maratha kingdom.
+Tanjore was a part of the Vijayanagar Empire and its successors, the Madurai Nayaks and the Thanjavur Nayaks, until 1674, when it was conquered by Venkoji a brother of Chattrapati Shivaji, who founded the Thanjavur Maratha kingdom.
 The British East India Company began to play a major part in the affairs of the region from 1749 onwards.
 In the 1760s and 1770s, the Thanjavur Maratha ruler, the Nawab of Carnatic and other major powers of the region were brought under the British sphere of influence.
 In 1799, the British East India Company assisted the deposed Thanjavur Maratha king Serfoji II in regaining his throne.
 In return for British assistance, Serfoji II retained his hold over Tanjore city and ceded the rest of his kingdom to the British East India Company.
 Tanjore city was eventually annexed by the British as per the Doctrine of Lapse in 1855 on the death of his son Shivaji without a surviving male heir.
 Tanjore District was created in about 1800, its limits almost the same as that of the preceding Thanjavur Maratha kingdom.
 Maikondan was a chief of the caste of kallans lived in 17 th-century.
 He was a brave warrior who ruled areas around Nandavanapatti in Thanjavur.
 In the year of 1662, Bijapur sultans invaded Thanjavur.
 During this invasion maikondan fought against sultans and saved all the inhabitants of Thanjavur.